-In order to say that s is the side of a square area Q, a Sumerian phrase (used already in tables of inverse squares probably going back to Ur III, see imminently) was used: "by Q, s is equal" - the Sumerian verb being $iB.SI_8$ .
-Sometimes, the word $iB.SI_8$ is used as a noun, in which case it will be translated "the equal" in the following.
+In order to say that s is the side of a square area Q, a Sumerian phrase (used already in tables of inverse squares probably going back to Ur III, see imminently) was used: "by Q, s is equal"-the Sumerian verb being $\mathbf{\hat{1B}.s1}8$.
+Sometimes, the word $\mathbf{\hat{1B}.s1}8$ is used as a noun, in which case it will be translated "the equal" in the following.
 In the arithmetical interpretation, "the equal" becomes the square root.

-Just as there were tables of multiplication and of reciprocals, there were also tables of squares and of "equals".
-They used the phrases "n steps of n, $n^2$ " and "by $n^2$ , n is equal" ( $1 \le n \le 60$ ).
-The resolution of "algebraic" problems often involves finding the "equals" of numbers which are not listed in the tables.
-The Babylonians did possess a technique for finding approximate square roots of non-square numbers - but these were approximate.
+Just as there were tables of multiplication and of reciprocals, there were also tables of squares and of "equals."
+They used the phrases "n steps of n, n^2 " and "by n^2 , n is equal" ($1 \le n \le 60$).
+The resolution of "algebraic" problems, however, often involves finding the "equals" of numbers which are not listed in the tables.
+The Babylonians did possess a technique for finding approximate square roots of non-square numbers-but these were approximate.
 The texts instead give the exact value, and once again they can do so because the authors had constructed the problem backward and therefore knew the solution.
 Several texts, indeed, commit calculational errors, but in the end they give the square root of the number that should have been calculated, not of the number actually resulting!
-An example of this is mentioned in note 43, page 77.
+An example of this is mentioned in footnote 8, page 73.

-Concerning the texts and the translations
+Concerning the Texts and the Translations

 The texts that are presented and explained in the following are written in Babylonian, the language that was spoken in Babylonia during the Old Babylonian epoch.
-Basically they are formulated in syllabic (thus phonetic) writing - that which appears as italics on page 5.
-All also make use of logograms that represent a whole word but does not indicate neither the grammatical form not the pronunciation (although grammatical complements are sometimes added to them); these logograms are transcribed in SMALL CAPS (see the box "Cuneiform writing", page 4).
+Basically they are formulated in syllabic (thus phonetic) writing-that which appears as italics on page 11.
+All also make use of logograms that represent a whole word but indicate neither the grammatical form nor the pronunciation (although grammatical complements are sometimes added to them); these logograms are transcribed in SMALL CAPS (see the box "Cuneiform Writing," page 10).
 With rare exceptions, these logograms are borrowed from Sumerian, once the main language of the region and conserved as a scholars' language until the first century CE (as Latin in Europe until recently).
-Some of these logograms correspond to technical expressions already used as such by the Sumerian scribes;

-IGI is an example.
+Some of these logograms correspond to technical expressions already used as such by the Sumerian scribes; IGI is an example.
 Others serve as abbreviations for Babylonian words, more or less as viz in English, which represents the shorthand for videlicet in medieval Latin manuscripts but is pronounced namely.